TryGhost/Ghost/ghost/members-ssr/README.md

     cookieName: 'members-ssr', // Name of cookie (default)
     cookiePath: '/', // Path of cookie (default)
     cookieKeys: 'some-coole-secret', // Key to sign cookie with
-    membersApi: membersApiInstance // Used to fetch data and verify tokens });
+    getMembersApi: () => membersApiInstance // Used to fetch data and verify tokens });

 const handleError = res => err => {